MaxAantjes/Exp-Analysis-Dropout-EDU-EC-COVID19/README.md

 of private students is 100% higher than that of canton B (e.g. 5% and 10%), then we expect the ST ratio to be 1 unit higher in canton A, or in other words, for there to be 1 more student for every teacher in canton
-B. The R squared value equals 0.27, meaning 27% of the variation of ST ratios (of cantons with positive private education enrolment) can be explained by the OLS model.
+A. The R squared value equals 0.27, meaning 27% of the variation of ST ratios (of cantons with positive private education enrolment) can be explained by the OLS model.
 Furthermore, OLS appears to be an appropriate fit, as the residuals are homoscedastic.